benjaminchait/at-work/how-to-benjamin.md

 I’m very connected, and probably online most hours of the day.

 I bias toward written communication (1-pagers, email, Slack).
-You can (and should!) call if it’s warranted, but I try to be as responsive as my schedule permits.
+You can (and should!) call if it’s warranted, but I prefer written artifacts and try to be as responsive as my schedule permits.

 My calendar is public!
 If time is showing as available, feel free to add something to it—you don’t have to ask permission first.
-Just know that I might want to reschedule, and I do appreciate if you share but give me permission to change the event too.
+Just know that I might want to reschedule, and I do appreciate if you share _and give me permission to change the event too_.

 If I’m not ‘working,’ it’s likely I won’t be looking at messages nor email.
 This is especially true if I’m on PTO. _Use your best judgement on important something is!
-I have a cell phone for a reason…_
+I have a cell phone for a reason…_ And know that I will do my best not to interrupt your days away, etc, too.

 ## Some background

 I’m a **product manager** by day, but my career path hasn’t been linear.

 I’m from Boulder, Colorado originally.

 My college years started in DC, but I transferred and graduated from the University of Colorado studying English literature and mathematics.

 I fell into tech working at Apple in higher-ed marketing/sales before spending time in retail and training.
 After taking a year off, I joined a PDX banking startup called Simple and worked in marketing and business ops, before shifting into product.
 In 2019, I moved to SF and helped start a new digital challenger bank called ONE.
-And in 2021, I was a technical product manager at Chime helping build a financial platform. _You can read more [on my personal site](https://benjaminchait.net)._
+And in 2021, I was a technical product manager at Chime helping build a financial platform.

+tl;dr - I have many different experiences, and try to bring those with me to my work.
+I hope you do, too!

 ## North Star principals